YonatanSas/YonatanSas/README.md

 👋 Hi, I'm Yonatan Sasson<br />
-👀 I'm interested in Embedded Systems, Software Development, AI, and Backend technologies.<br /> 🌱 I'm currently in my second year of studying Computer Science (GPA 96.43).<br /> 🎓 Enrolled in an optional direct Master's track in Software Engineering - 2.5 years remaining:
+👀 I'm interested in Embedded Systems, Software Development, AI, and Backend technologies.<br /> 🌱 I'm currently in my second year of studying Computer Science (GPA 96.43).<br /> 📫 How to reach me: Feel free to connect with me on LinkedIn or via mail<br />
-    2 semesters left to complete a Bachelor's degree in Computer Science (1 year).
-    Option to continue for 3 additional semesters for Master's degree in Software Engineering (1.5 years).
-📫 How to reach me: Feel free to connect with me on LinkedIn or via mail<br />
 https://www.linkedin.com/in/y-sas | yonisasson1110@gmail.com.<br />
 🎸 Fun fact: I'm a self-taught guitarist with over 10 years of experience.